Advanced degrees, advanced success…

 What kinds of admission tests are there?

-Most graduate and professional schools require test scores for admission.
+While the vast majority of graduate programs at Saint Mary’s University of Minnesota do NOT require entrance exams in our Schools of Graduate and Professional Programs (SGPP), many graduate and professional schools require test scores for admission.
 The Graduate Record Exam (GRE) General and Subject tests are required by many academic programs (Masters and Doctoral degrees).
 MBA programs usually require the Graduate Management Admission Test (GMAT).
 Other tests are required in other fields such as the LSAT for law school, the MCAT for medical school, the DAT for dentistry school, the OAT for optometry school, and the TOEFL English proficiency test for international students.

 When should I take admission tests?